Ismat-Samadov/RockPaperScissors/README.md

 ## Introduction

-This project provides a basic Rock, Paper, Scissors game with a JavaFX GUI.
+This project provides a basic Rock, Paper, Scissors game with a web-based user interface.
 Players can choose between Rock, Paper, and Scissors, and the computer's move is randomly generated.
-The result is displayed in a separate window.
+The result is dynamically displayed on the webpage.

 ## Features

-- Graphical User Interface (GUI) using JavaFX.
+- Web-based frontend using HTML, CSS, and JavaScript.
 - Randomly generated computer moves.
 - Simple and interactive gameplay.